newking9088/Ad-hoc-Data-Analysis-Automation/README.md

 discharge_energy = adhoc.get_discharge_energy(dfc)
 ```

-Please refer to adhoc_worksheet.ipynb to learn how to implement the available methods for automating ad-hoc data analysis.
+Please refer to adhoc_worksheet.ipynb to learn how to implement all other available methods for automating ad-hoc data analysis.
 The notebook provides detailed explanations, examples, and outputs to guide you through the process.

 ### jupyter notebooks/dump_data_into_psql.ipynb